fvpmtinoco/RocketStoreAPI/README.md

 2. Used FluentValidation to replicate the validations that existed in the Customer model.
 3. Refactored project folder structure
 4. Added Docker support
+5. Removed Automapper due to the mapping simplicity between models and entity
-5. Implemented US04 & US05
+6. Implemented US04 & US05
-6. Mapped appsettings to records in order to inject them and read external API settings
+7. Mapped appsettings to records in order to inject them and read external API settings

 ### Steps 29/11/2024:
 1. Completed missing tests